Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Results

-Based on previous studies in peer-production about conflict categorisation \cite{filippova2015mudslinging,arazy2013stay} (see Section~\ref{sec:methodology}), we identified two \textbf{types of controversies} in the analysed threads, namely \textit{task} and \textit{process}.
+Based on previous studies in peer-production about conflict categorisation \citep{filippova2015mudslinging,arazy2013stay} (see Section~\ref{sec:methodology}), we identified two \textbf{types of controversies} in the analysed threads, namely \textit{task} and \textit{process}.
 In Wikidata one can think of task controversy as disagreements about the editing of an item or properties and process controversy as disagreements on how to perform a task rather than the task itself.
-The latter is related to policies or practices set by the community in order to preserve knowledge consistency, e.g., the use of the {\fontfamily{qcr}\selectfont instance of (P31)} property when one cannot specify the {\fontfamily{qcr}\selectfont subclass of (P279)} property in an item.
+The latter is related to policies or practices set by the community in order to preserve knowledge consistency, such as the use of the \textit{instance of (P31)} property when one cannot specify the \textit{subclass of (P279)} property in an item.

 Figure~\ref{fig:controversies} (a) shows an example of task controversy and Figure~\ref{fig:controversies} (b) for process controversy from our analysis.
-For \textit{task controversy} ($38\%$ of threads), the issues were related mostly to fact accuracy and particularly to properties e.g., disagreement on decisions for the use of ``given name'', ``surname'', and ``birth name'' properties.
-Furthermore, for KE practices, task controversy could be seen in the taxonomy of properties, e.g., a disagreement for the deletion of a property due to the discontinuity between Finland and Swedish wikis.
+For \textit{task controversy} ($38\%$ of threads), the issues were related mostly to fact accuracy and particularly to properties.
+Furthermore, for KE practices, task controversy could be seen in the taxonomy of properties, such as a disagreement for the deletion of a property due to the discontinuity between Finland and Swedish wikis.
 For \textit{process controversy} ($52\%$ of threads), the issues were related to KE practices.
-We found issues about guidelines, policies and practices, e.g., guidelines in links connecting the different Wikimedia projects, and policies on use of property constraints and qualifiers.
+We found issues about guidelines, policies and practices, such as guidelines in links connecting the different Wikimedia projects, and policies on use of property constraints and qualifiers.
+The rest of the threads ($10\%$) were not recognised as task or process controversies.